Be inspired to manage your endometriosis naturally

 Endometriosis is a disease that affects women and girls, mainly in their reproductive years.
 It can have far-reaching effects in the body with many symptoms.

 It is a gynaecological condition that causes painful periods and heavy bleeding as the main symptoms.
 It is caused by the abnormal growth of cells (endometrial cells) around the pelvic cavity.
-These cells are similar to those found in the lining of the womb called endometrial cells.
+These cells are similar to those found in the lining of the womb called the endometrium.

-Endometriosis develops when the endometrial cells become implanted around the pelvic cavity and on the surface of other organs in the pelvic cavity and continue to grow.
+Endometriosis develops when the abnormal endometrial cells become implanted around the pelvic cavity and on the surface of other organs in the pelvic area.
 These stray cells behave the same way as the cells in the lining of the womb and respond to the hormones of your monthly cycle.

 In response to these hormones and the menstrual cycle these cells thicken, then break down with your period.
 However, as there is nowhere for these cells to go, they become trapped.
 This process is then repeated every month and these cells become larger and then develop into endometriosis, causing cysts, adhesions and scar tissue.